katieirenec/plans-pretest/_sources/Demographics/Survey.rst

 Reflection Survey
 =======================================

-.. poll:: how_many_right
-    :scale: 9

-    How many problems do you think you got right on this test?
-(There were 9 questions)

-.. poll:: how_difficult
+.. shortanswer:: how_difficult
-    :option_1: Very difficult
-    :option_2: Somewhat difficult
-    :option_3: Neither difficult nor easy
-    :option_4: Somewhat easy
-    :option_5: Very easy

-    How difficult do you think this test was?
+    On a scale of 1-5 (1 being very difficult, and 5 being very easy), How difficult do you think this test was?

 .. shortanswer:: other_feedback